CrystallineD/random_yiff/README.md

 The `RandomYiff::E621` class allows a user to get a random post from e621.
 Helper methods such as `#file` allow the user to access the furry pr0n associated with said e621 post with ease.

-The `yiff` command allows users to open furry pr0n in browser, download furry pr0n and even print furry pr0n in terminal as colored ascii.
+The `yiff` command allows users to open furry pr0n in browser or download furry pr0n to disk.

 ## Installation